alexsandroaoliveira/bowlingchallenge/README.md

 ## Usage

-The program require as execution arg one text file containing the results for several players bowling.
+The program requires as execution arg one text file containing the results for several players bowling.

 This file must be written according to these guidelines: